plipp/spendenquittung/readme.txt

 == Usage ==

-Use the shortcode [sq] to integrate the Spendenquittungs from into your pages.
+Use the shortcode [sq] to integrate the Spendenquittungs form into your pages.

 == Testing ==

 There exist various unit tests which require phpunit >=4.4.4. and can be run via

-$ cd $WP/vagrantpress-master/wordpress/wp-content/plugins/spendenquittung
+$ cd $wordpress/wp-content/plugins/spendenquittung
 $ phpunit -c phpUnit.xml

-Run $WP/vagrantpress-master/wordpress/wp-content/plugins/spendenquittung/tests/test-completePdf.php to test PDF generation.
+Run $wordpress/wp-content/plugins/spendenquittung/tests/test-completePdf.php to test PDF generation.

 == Changelog ==

+= 0.0.2 =

+cut value of a book: max 20€

 = 0.0.1 =